 World of Coca-Cola: Born in Atlanta as a health tonic, the globally famous drink is now celebrated at World of Coca-Cola, one of the city’s most popular things to do.
 Tour the 20-acre complex to taste everything the company produces around the world, look back at the history of Coca-Cola advertising, and pick up Coke-branded souvenirs.

 Jimmy Carter Presidential Library and Museum: Learn about the role America’s 39th president played in the civil rights movement, the human rights movement, and Habitat for Humanity in this important presidential library.

-Whether you want to dig into history or catch a ballgame, Radisson Hotels has you covered in Atlanta.
+Whether you want to dig into history or catch a ballgame, Radisson Hotels Americas has you covered in Atlanta.
 Explore our hotels to learn more.